kengz/openai_lab/source/includes/_CONTRIBUTING.md

 ## Authors

-_Note: we are not affiliated with OpenAI; the OpenAI Lab is not tied to any organizations._
+_Note: we are not affiliated with OpenAI; OpenAI Lab is not tied to any organizations._

 - Wah Loon Keng. [twitter: @kengzwl](https://twitter.com/kengzwl)
 - Laura Graesser. [twitter: @lgraesser3](https://twitter.com/lgraesser3)